GaryLocke91/52167_programming_and_scripting_project/README.md

 data_set = np.genfromtxt('iris_data.csv', delimiter=',', skip_header=1)
 ```

 Pyplot is a state-based interface to Matplotlib library and can be used to create a variety of visualisations.
+The ```pyplot.hist()``` function plots a histogram.

 ```Python
 col_1 = data_set[:,0]